Soviet porcelain figurines as portraits of the new breed of citizen

-This figure of a footballer by Natalia Danko from the late 1920s, which will be offered in the Russian Art sale on 26 November 2018, is a wonderful example.
+This figure of a footballer by Natalia Danko from the late 1920s, which realised £100,000 in the Russian Art sale on 26 November 2018, is a wonderful example.
 Sculpted images of football players from newly established clubs, such as Dynamo Moscow and Spartak Moscow, were inspiring to the younger generation, and Natalia Danko, the key artist at the State Porcelain Factory, was a distinguished creator of these characters.

 Danko, who was head of the factory’s sculpture workshop from 1919, created many of its figurines representing the new Soviet citizens, including sportsmen, workers, bureaucrats and soldiers.

 Danko’s figurines were often painted by her younger sister, Elena, who was also employed by the State Porcelain Factory.
 Her delicate porcelain painting complemented her sister’s accomplished sculpting.
 Today, the Danko name is one that resonates with serious collectors of Soviet porcelain.

 Propaganda images and porcelain marks on Soviet plates